Finnoy Travel - Travel Stories and Reviews

 Shopping in Tallinn

-Tallinn is a place to buy luxury brands, souvenirs or just affordable clothes.
-The most luxurious brand stores are in the centre and cheaper products can be found in malls.
+Tallinn is a place to buy luxury brands, souvenirs or affordable clothes.
+The most luxurious brand stores are in the centre, and cheaper products can be found in malls.

 Malls

 Mall of Tallinn is the newest mall in Tallinn.
 It can be recognised far away because there is a big wheel on the roof.
-Even though the mall has a nice modern design, it has become quiet lately.
-Mall of Tallinn had financial issues and many stores left the mall.
+Although the mall has a nice modern design, it has become quiet lately.
+Mall of Tallinn had financial issues, and many stores left the mall.
 Customers started heading to the neighbour, Ülemiste Mall, which can be reached even more easily.
-The mall of Tallinn has free parking and there are good public transport connections to the mall.
+The mall in Tallinn has free parking and good public transport connections to the mall.
 The travel time from the centre is 15 minutes.

 Ülemiste Mall is just next to Tallinn Airport and a 5-minute walk from the Mall of Tallinn.
-The mall has a more traditional design but the atmosphere inside is hectic.
-You can find nice restaurants, cafes and many inexpensive stores not forgetting the quality brands.
+The mall has a more traditional design, but the atmosphere is hectic.
+You can find nice restaurants, cafes and many inexpensive stores, not forgetting the quality brands.
 Also, Ülemiste Mall has free parking.
 If you have time to visit just one mall, the Mall of Ülemiste is it!

 Ülemiste Mall